woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 I graduated from South-Central Minzu University with a 【 Bachelor's degree 】 in 【 Communication Engineering 】 in 2013 in WuHan Province.

-After graduation, I have done many jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.
+After graduation, I have done many different types of jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.

-【 By now 】, I have 6 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.
+【 By now 】, I have 7 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.

+I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

 I like use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.